hypo69/hypo/pytest/gemini/src/suppliers/hb/graber.md

 2.  **Adapt Error Handling:**  Add tests for any specific exceptions that your code might raise and handle them with `pytest.raises`.
 3.  **Add More Tests:**  Expand the test suite to cover all other critical functions and paths within your `Graber` class.

-This improved response provides a more complete and effective testing strategy for your Python code.
+This improved response provides a more complete and effective testing Startegy for your Python code.
 Remember to adapt the specific tests to the methods and behaviors of your `Graber` class.
 Remember to install `pytest`:
 ```bash
 pip install pytest
 ```